Vocational Pathway Awards

 - Construction and Infrastructure

-Vocational Pathways are groupings of standards identified by Sector Consortia Groups as relevant to their respective industry group and classified as recommended.
-A subset of these recommended standards have also been classified as sector related.
+Vocational Pathways are groupings of standards identified by Sector Consortia Groups as relevant to their respective industry group and classified as recommended or sector related.

 How We Are Going

-By award type, the majority of school leavers with a Vocational Pathway Award had achieved a Creative Industries award (62.5% of school leavers who achieved a Vocational Pathway Award), this compares to 29.9% for Service Industries, 7.7% for Manufacturing and Technology, 5.1% for Construction and Infrastructure, 4.3% for Social and Community Services, and 3.7% for Primary Industries.
+By award type, the majority of school leavers with a Vocational Pathway Award had achieved a Service Industry Award (41.0%) or Creative Industries award (39.0%), this compares to 10.1% for Manufacturing and Technology, 7.7% for Construction and Infrastructure, 6.4% for Primary Industries, and 4.4% for Social and Community Services.

-School Leavers with at least one Vocational Pathway Award, by ethnicity
+School Leavers with at least one Vocational Pathway Award2, by ethnicity

-Individuals who have achieved more than one award are counted only once.
-The proportion of European/Pākeha school leavers who attained at least one Vocational Pathway Award in 2018 was 33.9%, which was 2.6 percentage points higher than Asian school leavers (31.3%).
-The attainment rates for Māori and Pacific school leavers were 22.4% and 22.5% respectively.
+European/Pākeha school leavers are more likely to attain at least one Vocational Pathway Award, 21.1% in 2019, which was 5.0 percentage points higher than Asian school leavers (16.1%).
+The attainment rates for Pacific and Māori school leavers were 15.3% and 15.8% respectively.

 Māori Medium Education

-Of the 15,398 Māori students who left school in 2018, 4.1% of them were learning in Māori Medium Education (MME)1when they left school.
-This proportion has increased 0.8 percentage points in last year.
+Of the 15,104 Māori students who left school in 2019, 3.9% of them were learning in Māori Medium Education (MME)4 when they left school.
+This proportion decreased 0.4 percentage points in last year.

-Female school leavers achieved a Vocational Pathway Award (35.9%) at a rate 11.4 percentage points higher than their male counterparts (24.5%).
-For both genders, the Vocational Pathway Award achieved most frequently was Creative Industries (64.5% of females and 59.7% of males).
+Female school leavers achieved a Vocational Pathway Award (21.8%) at a rate 5.9 percentage points higher than male school leavers (15.9%).

 Across all Vocational Pathway Award types there was a distinct gender difference in the type of award achieved.
-A higher proportion of females than males with a Vocational Pathway Award achieved it in Creative Industries (64.5% compared to 59.7%), Service Industries (34.6% compared to 23.1%) and Social & Community Services (6.4% compared to 1.3%).
-A higher proportion of males than females with a Vocational Pathway Award achieved it in Construction and Infrastructure (10.4% of males compared to 1.3% of females), Manufacturing and Technology (16.2% compared to 1.7%) and Primary Industries (5.4% compared to 2.5%).
+A higher proportion of females than males attained a Vocational Pathway Award in Service Industries (50.2% compared to 28.6%), Creative Industries (42.9% compared to 33.9%), and Social & Community Services (6.7% compared to 1.3%).
+A higher proportion of males than females with a Vocational Pathway Award achieved it in Manufacturing and Technology (21.2% compared to 2.1%), Construction and Infrastructure (15.2% of males compared to 2.2% of females), and Primary Industries (9.3% compared to 4.3%).

 A positive correlation can be seen between the socio-economic mix of the school the student attended and the percentage of school leavers achieving one or more Vocational Pathway Awards.

-In 2018, 38.5% of students from schools in the highest deciles (deciles 9 and 10) left school with NCEA Level 2 also have a Vocational Pathway Award.
-This was 20.2 percentage points higher than the lowest two deciles (18.4%).
-However, a great deal of variation among schools within each decile, with some schools in the lowest deciles with a greater proportion of students leaving school with a Vocational Pathway Award than some schools in the highest deciles.
+In 2019, 21.7% of students from schools in the highest deciles (deciles 9 and 10) who left school with NCEA Level 2 also have a Vocational Pathway Award.
+This was 8.4 percentage points higher than the lowest two deciles (13.3%).
+However, there is a great deal of variation among schools within each decile, with some schools in the lowest deciles having a greater proportion of students leaving school with a Vocational Pathway Award than some schools in the highest deciles.

 Evidence about what works for this indicator can be found in: